 Study: In some cases, the utility wants to dig deeper.
 They’ll run a study to see how your system could affect the grid.
 If they do, you’ll likely be charged for that too.
 It’s not always required, but when it is, it’s one more thing to plan for.

-The fees are not always the same.
-They can change depending on your utility or where you live.
-Sometimes the application itself uncovers surprise costs, like paying for grid upgrades if the current system is not strong enough to handle the extra solar power coming in.
+The fees are not always the same, which is the frustrating part.
+They can change wildly depending on your utility or even just where you live.
+Sometimes the initial application itself uncovers surprise costs, like suddenly having to pay for grid upgrades because the current system simply is not strong enough to handle the extra solar power coming in.

 Net Metering and How It Affects Costs

-One of the best things about going solar is net metering.
-When your panels make more electricity than you need, the extra power doesn't go to waste; it goes back into the grid.
+One of the biggest, best things about going solar is net metering.
+When your panels make more electricity than your home or business needs, the extra power doesn't just go to waste; it gets sent right back into the grid.
 And the best part?
 You get credit for it.
-Depending on where you live, that could mean different things, but in most places, it means things like
+Depending on where you live, that could mean a few different things, but in most places, it means things like:

-Net metering can really change the math on solar.
+Net metering can really change the final math on solar.
 Every credit you earn lowers the actual cost of your system, and over time, those savings can add up to a lot.
-But here is the thing—it all depends on the rules in your area.
-They are not the same everywhere, so you have to know what applies to you before deciding if solar is worth it.
+But here is the thing—it all totally depends on the rules in your area.
+They are not the same everywhere, so you have to know what applies to you before deciding if solar is actually worth the initial investment.

 Step-By-Step Process for Applying for PTO